Shaun McDonald (American football): College career

-McDonald played his college football at Arizona State University, winding up as one of the most prolific pass catchers in Arizona State history.
+McDonald played college football at Arizona State University, winding up as one of the most prolific pass catchers in Sun Devils' history.
 He came to Arizona State in 2000 after a standout prep career in Phoenix.
 McDonald broke out in 2001 after a quiet freshman season, catching 47 passes for 1,104 yards and 10 touchdowns, earning him All Pac-10 honors.

 McDonald followed up his impressive 2001 with an even better 2002, when he caught 87 passes for 1,405 yards and 13 touchdowns.
 McDonald ranked 6th nationally in receiving yards in 2002 and he was tied for third nationally in receiving touchdowns.

 McDonald was a Biletnikoff Award (outstanding receiver) finalist in 2002 and a third-team All-American selection in his junior season.
 He currently holds Sun Devil single-season records in receptions and receiving yards.
 McDonald declared for the NFL Draft after his junior season.